 Therapy dogs are gentle, calm companions that perform a lot of different jobs.
 They are assigned to individuals that require special care.
 These dogs are trained to provide comfort and affection to the people in need.

-Places & situations where therapy dogs are most commonly utilised are:
+Places & situations where therapy dogs are most commonly utilized are:

 - Retirement homes